-Rogue River Trip Details

-TRIP CHECKLIST
+BEFORE YOU HEAD OUT

-- □ Plan for the unexpected by purchasing Travel Insurance - ☐ Make lodging arrangements for the night before and night after your trip - ☐ Complete your trip registration and request camping gear on our web site - ☐ Sign your release form on our web site - ☐ Pay the final balance 60 days before the trip - □ Watch our pre trip safety talk
+- ☐ Plan for the unexpected by purchasing Travel Insurance

+- ☐ Make lodging arrangements for the night before and night after your trip

+- ☐ Complete your trip registration and request camping gear on our web site

+- ☐ Sign your release form on our web site

+- ☐ Pay the final balance 60 days before the trip

 THE RENDEZVOUS

 MEETING PLACE

 Galice Resort Galice, Oregon

 MEETING TIME

 9 AM on your trip start date

 AFTER THE TRIP

 You'll return to Galice on the last day around 4 PM

-Please note that Galice Resort may not have any available services.
-The closest reliable gas stations, restaurants, and grocery stores as well as cell service are 20 minutes away in Merlin, Oregon.

 HOW TO GET THERE

 If you Fly: The closest commercial airport is in Medford, Oregon (MFR).
 Plan your flight to arrive at least the day before your launch date.
+Shuttle service can be arranged from the Medford airport through the Galice Resort (541) 476-3818.

 If you Drive: The Galice Resort is about 35 minutes from Grants Pass.
 You can leave your car in the parking lot at the Galice Resort, and we'll drive you back there after the trip.
 You may opt to have your car shuttled to the take-out if your travel plans will take you toward the Oregon coast.
+You can make shuttle arrangements the morning of your trip with the Galice Resort.

 WHERE TO STAY BEFORE AND AFTER

 Make reservations well in advance.
 Northwest Rafting Company does not make reservations or cover the cost of your room.

 GALICE, OR

 Meeting Location

 Galice Resort (541) 476-3818

 GRANTS PASS, OR

-21 Miles Away Riverside Inn (541) 476-6873
+21 Miles Away

+Riverside Inn (541) 476-6873

 ASHLAND, OR

-61 Miles Away The Bard's Inn (541) 482-0049
+61 Miles Away

+The Bard's Inn (541) 482-0049

-Camping at Almeda Bar, Indian Mary, Griffin Park, Whitehorse Park, Lake Selma Park, and more can be reserved through the Josephine Country Parks web site.
+Camping at Almeda Bar, Indian Mary, Griffin Park, Whitehorse Park, Lake Selma Park, and more can be reserved through the Reserve America website or by calling (800) 452-5687.

 NWRC PROVIDES THE FOLLOWING

 - ☐ Transportation from Galice to the river

 - ☐ Transportation from the river back to Galice

-- □ All on-river meals
+- ☐ All on-river meals

+- □ Tent

-- ☐ Tent, sleeping bag, and sleeping pad
+- ☐ Sleeping bag and sleeping pad

 - ☐ Waterproof bags for your personal gear

 DELUXE CAMPING PACKAGE

 This optional package includes a large standing-room tent and two cots.
-The additional cost is \$320 for the trip.
+The additional cost is \$240 for the trip.
 There is limited availability so please call us at (541) 450-9855 to reserve.

 YOU ARRANGE THESE DETAILS

 Some things are out of our hands.
 You'll need to make arrangements for the following:

-- ☐ Meals and lodging before and after your trip - ☐ Personal clothing and other miscellaneous items - ☐ Transportation to and from Galice, OR - ☐ Guide gratuities
+- ☐ Meals and lodging before and after your trip

-THE MORNING OF YOUR TRIP

-At 9 AM your head guide will meet you in front of the Galice Resort.
-Come to the meeting point dressed in your river clothes.
-A shuttle van will take you on a five minute ride to the put-in.
-Be sure to eat a hearty breakfast before your trip!
+- ☐ Personal clothing and other miscellaneous items

+- ☐ Transportation to and from Galice, OR

+- ☐ Guide gratuities

 ROGUE RIVER WEATHER

 The summer weather in southwest Oregon is usually very pleasant: warm and dry.
 However, you need to be prepared for wet, cool weather as well as dry and hot.
 This can be easy if you pay attention to the information provided and to your own tolerance to varying conditions.

-^{} Camping Gear is available from us at no additional cost, but you must request them on our website.
+^{} Camping Gear is available from us at no additional cost, but you must request them.
+Please indicate your gear requests in your trip registration on our website.

 ON THE RIVER - TYPES OF BOATS